JanWilczek/wolf-sound-blog/_posts/dsp/2022-04-16-data-alignment-in-fir-simd.md

 ### Which Loop Vectorization Techniques Can Benefit From Data Alignment?

-In the [loop vectorization techniques]({% post_url dsp/2022-03-28-fir-with-simd %}), optimal data alignment (using the aligned instructions in every case) seems impossible.
+In the [loop vectorization techniques]({% post_url dsp/2022-03-28-fir-with-simd %}#loop-vectorization), optimal data alignment (one that allows using the aligned load/store instructions in every case) seems impossible.
 That is because we always need to load vectors that start at successive samples.

-In the inner loop vectorization, if we are lucky to have the vectors used for inner product computation aligned, we know that on the next outer loop iteration, they won't be aligned.
+In the [inner loop vectorization]({% post_url dsp/2022-03-28-fir-with-simd %}#inner-loop-vectorization-vil), if we are lucky to have the vectors used for inner product computation aligned, we know that on the next outer loop iteration, they won't be aligned.

-In the outer loop vectorization, if one of the loads of the input signal is aligned, the next bunch won't be.
-Additionally, filter coefficients are read one by one and copied into every element of the SIMD register so it cannot ever be aligned.
+In the [outer loop vectorization]({% post_url dsp/2022-03-28-fir-with-simd %}#outer-loop-vectorization-vol), if one of the loads of the input signal is aligned, the next couple of loads won't be.
+Additionally, filter coefficients are read one by one and copied into every element of the SIMD register so this part cannot ever be aligned.

-In the outer-inner loop vectorization, one of the input signals could have aligned loads (because we read it in non-overlapping chunks), however, the other signal is being read in overlapping chunks starting with every possible sample.
+In the [outer-inner loop vectorization]({% post_url dsp/2022-03-28-fir-with-simd %}#outer-and-inner-loop-vectorization-voil), one of the input signals could have aligned loads (because we read it in non-overlapping chunks), however, the other signal is being read in overlapping chunks starting at every possible sample.

 Out of these, **only the outer-inner loop vectorization can be optimzed to work on fully alined data**.

 How?
-Keep on reading to find out.
+Keep reading to find out.

 ## How to Align Data for FIR Filtering?

-It may seem that if we must access one of the signal starting with every sample, we cannot ever align the data.
+It may seem that if we must access one of the signal at every sample, we cannot ever align the data.

 Unless...